Modular design: Integrating life-cycle and energy assessments into modular design

 A better formulation has been produced during the MAAT EU FP7 Project.
 A new design method that couples the above bottom-up optimization with a preliminary system level top-down design has been formulated.
 The two step design process has been motivated by considering that constructal and modular design does not refer to any objective to be reached in the design process.
-A theoretical formulation has been provided in a recent paper, and applied with success to the design of a small aircraft, the conceptual design of innovative commuter aircraft, the design of a new entropic wall, and an innovative off-road vehicle designed for energy efficiency.
+A theoretical formulation has been provided in a 2015 paper, and applied with success to the design of a small aircraft, the conceptual design of innovative commuter aircraft, the design of a new entropic wall, and an innovative off-road vehicle designed for energy efficiency.